madosuki/COMSample/README.md

-# Using COM Sample for AI.Voice COM API
+# Example of use COM interface of AI.Voice COM API